The thesis: a guide for external supervisors (2014 cohort onwards)

 For more information on the assignment please see the Thesis process guidance for trainees in the online handbook.

-For a full list of titles of the theses submitted by trainees since August 2000 please see the Previous thesis topics section of the online handbook.
+For a list of titles of the theses submitted by trainees in the past 10 years please see the Previous thesis topics section of the online handbook.

 Approximate timeline for the assignment

 |2||June/July||You will be contacted by the course for potential project ideas.|

 |By December||Your project ideas circulated to trainees, and you will be approached by trainees interested in your project ideas.
 Please feel free to contact the Research Coordinator if you have any questions at this point email@example.com|

 |December/ January||You will work with your trainee and their academic supervisor to make the idea suitable for a thesis in content and methodology.
 Negotiate a research contract between you, the trainee and the academic supervisor.
 This document outlines the responsibilities of the various individuals involved.|

 |3||December - January||You should start receiving initial drafts of the thesis from the trainee.|